Microsoft PowerPoint training 101

 Who delivers this: Christopher Ross · PowerPoint trainer for sales, executive, and L&D teams · classroom training delivery since 2004 · MA Candidate, Learning and Technology, Royal Roads University

-PowerPoint 101 is the practical day for people who present to make decisions happen — sales meetings, board updates, training delivery, internal proposals.
-By the end of it you will know what each slide is actually for, you will have built a deck that survives the “can you send me the slides” follow-up, and you will leave with a small set of opinions about templates, charts, and animations that will serve you for the next ten years.
+PowerPoint 101 is the practical day for people who present to make decisions happen: sales meetings, board updates, training delivery, internal proposals.
+I teach it because the most common deck I see is not badly designed, it is badly aimed.
+Someone built slides to read like a document and then tried to present from them, and the room ends up reading instead of listening.
+By the end of this day you will know what each slide is actually for, you will have built a deck that survives the “can you send me the slides” follow-up, and you will leave with a small set of opinions about templates, charts, and animations that will serve you for the next ten years.

 Who this is for

-- Not fit.
+• Not fit.
 People who want to be taught animation tricks as the point of the day.
-Animations come up where they earn their place; they are not the curriculum.
+Animations come up where they earn their place; they are not the point.

 Prerequisites: a working Microsoft 365 PowerPoint license (desktop or web), and one deck you have built in the last six months you can bring to the session.
 That is the bar.